Taptiive/machineid-rs/README.md

 ## MachineID/HWID for Rust

-Get the encrypted HWID/MachineID of a pc running Windows or Linux.
+Get the encrypted unique machine id of a pc running Windows or Linux.

 ### How to use